Learning with less: label-efficient land cover classification at very high spatial resolution using self-supervised deep learning: Discussion

 Core to the success of our approach is the use of self-supervised learning to pre-train an image encoder using large amounts of unannotated NAIP imagery prior to fine-tuning on the target land cover classification task.
 We achieved high land cover classification accuracy with only 1,000 labeled training samples, which is a small fraction of the amount of labeled data typically used to train deep learning models for similar tasks.
-For example, the ISPRS Potsdam and Vaihingen datasets can be used to create 23,750 and 8,873 256\(\times\)256 pixel training patches, respectively \citep{2DSemanticLabeling, 2DSemanticLabel}.
+For example, the ISPRS Potsdam and Vaihingen datasets can be used to create 23,750 and 8,873 256\(\times\)256 pixel training patches, respectively~\citep{2DSemanticLabeling,2DSemanticLabel}.
+This corresponds to an approximately 96\% and 89\% reduction in the quantity of labeled data required compared to these benchmarks, representing a substantial decrease in the manual resources necessary for annotation.
 Additionally, these datasets only cover small urban areas, while our work concerns a substantially larger extent with multiple diverse ecoregions.
-The results of our experiment provide strong evidence to support this claim, and we applied this methodology to produce a \SI{1}{\meter} resolution land cover map for the entire state of Mississippi.
+The results of our experiment provide strong evidence to support this claim, and we applied this methodology to produce a \SIadj{1}{\meter} resolution land cover map for the entire state of Mississippi.
 We note that for linear probing, the embeddings produced by the encoder pre-trained using BYOL alone performed the best, slightly outperforming the BYOL model initialized with ImageNet weights and substantially outperforming the ImageNet pre-trained model.
 One observation from the quantitative assessment of the model is the discrepancy between the performance of the pre-trained models when used as fixed feature extractors for linear probing compared to when they are fine-tuned as part of an end-to-end trainable semantic segmentation architecture.
 When only working with fixed embeddings, the BYOL model with random initialization outperformed the BYOL model initialized with ImageNet weights, which in turn outperformed the ImageNet pre-trained model.
 This suggests that the embeddings produced by the BYOL model with random initialization are somewhat linearly separable with respect to the land cover classes of interest, even in the absence of any supervised fine-tuning.
-This is a promising result, as it contributes to the growing body of evidence that self-supervised learning methods can be just as effective (if not more so) than traditional supervised pre-training methods for remote sensing applications \citep{liGlobalLocalContrastive2022, bergSelfSupervisedLearningScene2022, taoSelfSupervisedRemoteSensing2023}.
-These results also provided a quantitative demonstration of the domain gap between the natural, general-purpose images found in ImageNet and remote sensing imagery, and the benefits of pre-training on in-domain data, as echoed by findings in other recent works \citep{neumannTrainingGeneralRepresentations2020}.
+This is a promising result, as it contributes to the growing body of evidence that self-supervised learning methods can be just as effective (if not more so) than traditional supervised pre-training methods for remote sensing applications~\citep{liGlobalLocalContrastive2022,bergSelfSupervisedLearningScene2022,taoSelfSupervisedRemoteSensing2023}.
+These results also provided a quantitative demonstration of the domain gap between the natural, general-purpose images found in ImageNet and remote sensing imagery, and the benefits of pre-training on in-domain data, as echoed by findings in other recent works~\citep{neumannTrainingGeneralRepresentations2020}.
 However, when fine-tuning the entire model as part of a semantic segmentation architecture, the BYOL model initialized with ImageNet weights consistently outperformed both the BYOL model with random initialization and the ImageNet pre-trained model across all architectures and training dataset sizes.
-This is a critical observation, as it indicates that the broader, more general image features learned from ImageNet are potentially relevant to the land cover classification task when a more complex decoder network is used to learn task-specific features during fine-tuning, suggesting that in spite of the apparent domain gap, ImageNet pre-training is still worthwhile for remote sensing applications.
+This is a critical observation, as it indicates that the broader, more general image features learned from ImageNet are potentially relevant to the land cover classification task when a more complex decoder network is used to learn task-specific features during fine-tuning, suggesting that in spite of the apparent domain gap, ImageNet pre-training is still relevant for remote sensing applications.